g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 set protocols mpls label-switched-path R1-R8-A auto-bandwidth minimum-bandwidth 30m set protocols mpls label-switched-path R1-R8-A auto-bandwidth maximum-bandwidth 120m
 ```
-In this configuration, we are saying to the router adjust the bandwith in each 48 hours, and the LSPs can have the minimum of 30Mbps signalled and the maximum of 120Mbps signalled.
-So, with time the bandwidth will vary between 30Mbps and 120Mbps accordingly the average bandwitdh collected by the router.
+With this, we’re telling the router to adjust the bandwidth every 48 hours, staying between 30Mbps and 120Mbps.
 ```
 10.0.0.8
   From: 10.0.0.1, State: Up, ActiveRoute: 0, LSPname: R1-R8-A, LSPid: 2